Applying to economics Ph.D. programs

 • among all students I have interacted with, this student compares to so-and-so who graduated in 20XX and went to such-and-such program,

-If I don’t see these kinds of concrete information in the letter, I will just ignore it.
+If I don’t see this kind of concrete information in the letter, I will just ignore it.

 Purpose of Ph.D. program

 If you want to apply to a Ph.D. program, you should understand its purpose from the perspective of the provider.
-The purpose of Ph.D. programs, just as any other education programs like undergraduate, M.A., medical or law schools, is to train students.
+The purpose of Ph.D. programs, as with any other educational programs, such as undergraduate, M.A., medical, or law schools, is to train students.
 But there is a big difference between Ph.D. programs and other programs.
-With other programs like undergraduate, M.A., medical or law schools, they charge tuition.
-Nobody says so (at least in public), but the real purpose of these programs is to make money in exchange of offering academic training.
-This is just common sense as well as how capitalism works.
-However, Ph.D. programs usually offer tuition waiver and stipend.
-Stipend is often around $40k per year and tuition should be around $80k by comparing to private undergraduate institutions.
+With other programs like undergraduate, M.A., medical, or law schools, they charge tuition.
+Nobody says so (at least in public), but the real purpose of these programs is to make money by offering academic training.
+This is just common sense, as well as how capitalism works.
+However, Ph.D. programs usually offer tuition waivers and stipends.
+Stipends are often around $40k per year, and tuition is around $80k, compared to private undergraduate institutions.
 Therefore, Ph.D. programs lose more than $100k per year for each Ph.D. student enrolled.
 Why on earth do Ph.D. programs do such stupid things?
 It’s because the purpose of Ph.D. programs is to place Ph.D. graduates as researchers at prestigious research institutions, thereby increase their own prestige, hire better researchers, recruit better students, and ultimately make more profit through tuition and donation.
-Based on this logic, Ph.D. programs are interested only in prospective students that are likely to become creative researchers.
+Based on this logic, Ph.D. programs are interested only in prospective students who are likely to become creative researchers.
 Applicants should keep this in mind.

 Some red flags and other considerations